gvwilson/sdxjs/en/src/file-interpolator/index.md

 we read it and add it to the cache using the file path as a lookup key.

+We can write a simple cache in just a few lines of code:

+[% inc file="need-simple.js" %]

 [% figure
+   cls="figure-here"
    slug="file-interpolator-cache"
    img="cache.svg"
    alt="Implementing a cache as a singleton" caption="Using the Singleton pattern to implement a cache of loaded files."
 %]

-We can write a simple cache in just a few lines of code:

-[% inc file="need-simple.js" %]

 Since we are using `eval`, though, we can't rely on `export` to make things available to the rest of the program.